zyzek/LEAPs/content/leaps/leap-2.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->
-Launch the Ethereum market on the Optimistic Ethereum mainnet.
+Launch the ETH market on the Optimistic Ethereum mainnet.

 ## Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the LEAP is implemented, not *why* it should be done or *how* it will be done.
 If the LEAP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->

-This LEAP proposes launching the Ethereum market on the Optimistic Ethereum (OΞ) mainnet.
-It also proposes beginning a two week liquidity round, with 500k sUSD provided by the LyraDAO.
-There will be a 14 day and 7 day expiry each with 7 strikes available to trade.
+This LEAP proposes launching the ETH market on the Optimistic Ethereum (OΞ) mainnet.
+A two week liquidity round will be initiated, with 500k sUSD provided by the LyraDAO.
+Two boards will be created, expiring on the 1st of September and the 8th of September (both at midnight UTC time).
+Each board will have seven strikes listed.

-The market will not be delta hedged as Synthetix shorting is not live on OΞ.

 ## Motivation
 <!--This is the problem statement.
 This is the *why* of the LEAP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the LEAP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the LEAP will address the issue!-->
 Lyra has been designed for OΞ.
 It goes without saying that deploying on OΞ mainnet is an essential step for the project.
-In order to deploy, projects need to be whitelisted.
-There are several criteria that need to be satisfied:
+In order to deploy, projects need to be whitelisted, which requires several milestones being reached:

 - [Testnet](https://blog.lyra.finance/lyra-testnet/)
 - [Open source](https://github.com/lyra-finance/lyra-protocol)
 - [Audits](https://github.com/lyra-finance/lyra-protocol/tree/master/audits)

-Recently, the core team received clearance from the Optimism team to deploy.
-This LEAP will describe the process by which the Ethereum market will be launched.
+As a result of this work, the core team has received clearance from Optimism to deploy.

 ## Specification
 <!--The specification should describe the syntax and semantics of any new feature, there are five sections